Nationals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Drew Smyly (7-6) for his 19th start of the season.
+- Jameson Taillon (3-6) will take the mound for the Cubs, his 16th start of the season.

-- He has earned a quality start five times in 18 starts this season.
+- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- In 18 starts this season, Smyly has lasted five or more innings 12 times, with an average of 5.2 innings per appearance.
+- Taillon will look to finish five or more innings for the eighth start in a row.

 |Opponent